 Norman Regional Health System is dedicated to decreasing amputations and improving healing for diabetic ulcers.
 We are waging a war on these wounds with our comprehensive Diabetic Limb Salvage (DLS) Program.
 It is the first of its kind in the state of Oklahoma.
 This premier program and multispecialty team was developed to address the needs of this special patient group in a timely manner and coordinate care for the best outcomes.
 This team is our patient’s biggest ally in the battle for recovery.

 Norman Regional has processes in place to look for patients with diabetic ulcers that could benefit from the DLS Program.
 If you or a family member has a diabetic foot ulcer, please speak with your family or general physician about a referral to the Oklahoma Wound Center or DLS program.

 Diabetic wounds have the potential to get worse quickly.
 A small sore on the foot or leg could easily end in amputation without the proper care.
 At Norman Regional, we take every diabetic wound seriously.

 Norman Regional’s DLS Program is a comprehensive approach to improved healing of diabetic ulcers and decreased amputation rates.
 This program encompasses inpatient and outpatient services and involves multiple specialists working as a team to address the many needs of the diabetic patient.
 The specialties who work with our patients include:

-Under the direction of Medical Director Dr. Tay Sha Howell, Karen Ritchie, RN, DLS nurse navigator, coordinates the inpatient program to ensure the patient and his or her family understands the treatment plan.
+Karen Ritchie, RN, DLS nurse navigator, coordinates the inpatient program to ensure the patient and his or her family understands the treatment plan.